MarvinTeichmann/KittiSeg/README.md

 1. Clone this repository: `git clone https://github.com/MarvinTeichmann/KittiSeg.git`
 2. Initialize all submodules: `git submodule update --init --recursive`
+3. [Optional] Download Kitti Road Data
-3. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
+    1. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
-4. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`
+    2. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`

-I strongly recommend using the `download_data.py` script to download the data.
-The script will also extract and prepare the data directory.
-See also Section [Managing Folders](README.md#managing-folders) to control where the data is stored.
+Running the model using `demo.py` does not require you to download kitti data (step 3).
+Step 3 is only required if you want to train your own model using `train.py` or bench a model agains the official evaluation score `evaluate.py`.
+Also note, that I recommend using `download_data.py` instead of downloading the data yourself.
+The script will also extract and prepare the data.
+See Section [Managing Folders](README.md#managing-folders) if you like to control where the data is stored.

 ## Tutorial

 ### Getting started

+Run: `python demo.py --input_image data/demo/demo.png` to obtain a prediction using [demo.png](data//demo/demo.png) as input.

 Run: `python evaluate.py` to evaluate a trained model.

 Run: `python train.py` to train a new model on the Kitti Data.

+If you like to understand the code, I would recommend looking at [demo.py](demo.py) first.
+I have documented each step as  	thoroughly as possible in this file.

 ### Modifying Model & Train on your own data